-The New York Environmental Lawyer features peer-written substantive articles relating to the practice of environmental law on various topics including climate change, brownsfields, pollution, air quality, wetlands and superfunds.
-Regular columns include recent administrative and judicial cases, ethics issues, EPA and DEC updates and Section news.
-Edited by Miriam E. Villani, Esq., (Editor-in-Chief), Justin M. Birzon, Esq.
+The New York Environmental Lawyer features peer-written substantive articles relating to the practice of environmental law on various topics including climate change, brownfields, pollution, air quality, wetlands, and superfund.
+Regular columns include recent administrative and judicial cases, ethics issues, EPA and DEC updates, and Section news.
+Edited by Miriam E. Villani, Esq., (Editor-in-Chief), Alicia G. Artessa, Esq.
 (Issue Editor), Prof. Keith Hirokawa (Issue Editor), and Aaron Gershonowitz, Esq.
-(Issue Editor), The New York Environmental Lawyer is published by the Environmental Law Section and distributed to Section Members free of charge.
+(Issue Editor), The New York Environmental Lawyer is published by the Environmental & Energy Law Section and distributed to Section Members free of charge.

 To receive your issue of The New York Environmental Lawyer in an electronic format only, send an email to NYSBA’s Member Resource Center at [email protected].

 The New York Environmental Lawyer encourages article submissions on topics of interest to members of the Section.
-Writing an article for a NYSBA Section publication is a great way to get your name out in the legal community and advertise your knowledge.
-Our authors are respected state-wide for their legal expertise in such areas as climate change, brownsfields, pollution, air quality, wetlands and superfunds.
+Writing an article for a NYSBA Section publication is a great way to get your name out to the legal community and advertise your knowledge.
+Our authors are respected state-wide for their legal expertise in such areas as climate change, brownfields, pollution, air quality, wetlands, and superfund.

 MCLE credit may also be earned for legal-based writing directed to an attorney audience upon application to the CLE Board.
 NYSBA Guidelines for Obtaining MCLE Credit for Writing as well as a Publication Credit Application are available.

-If you have written an article and would like to have it considered for publication in The New York Environmental Lawyer, please send it in electronic document format (pdfs are NOT acceptable), along with biographical information any to its Editors:
+If you have written an article and would like to have it considered for publication in The New York Environmental Lawyer, please send it in electronic document format (ie., WORD format) (PDFs are NOT accepted), along with biographical information to any of the Editors:

 Miriam E. Villani